sormiston/frontend-challenge/README.md

 1. On page load, user may copy text into the textarea.
 Text pasted here will be selectable, but to preserve the integrity of the text, no characters can be added or removed.

 1. User may select text excerpts by clicking and dragging.
 The annotation buttons become active when a selection is detected.
 Click a category tag to annotate to that category.
-Annotations are added to the read out display *in the order they appear in the text*, for easier reading continuity.
+Annotations appear in the annotations display in the order they appear in the text - *regardless of time of user entry* - to preserve comparative continuity.

-1. All work (text + annotations) will persist via local storage, until the user either a) clicks SAVE or b) hits `backspace`.
+1. All work (text + annotations) will persist in local storage, until the user either a) clicks SAVE or b) hits `backspace`.
 Hitting backspace will clear all work (after a confirmation message).
 Hitting SAVE will display the JSON data object that is made ready for a POST request to backend, and then clear all work including local storage.

-1. Both the text editor and the annotations reader are fixed viewport scroll areas, so add as many annotations as you like without losing your place in the text!

-1. *Hover* over an annotation card to see that annotation highlighted in the text.
+1. To check the context surrounding annotations, *hover* your mourse cursor over an annotation card.
+You will see that annotation highlighted in the text.

 1. Highlights that are activated out of view will be scrolled to inside the text editor.
+You can test this by making edits across differnt regions of a longer text.

 <br />